LauraGitGit/Medax/README.md

 A full-stack medication interaction checker.
 Search any drug and instantly check interactions with other medications, alcohol, food, and pregnancy risks.

+## 🚧 Work in Progress

+I'm currently working on polishing the frontend and building a user authentication system.
+The next version will allow users to:

+- 🔐 Create an account and securely save their medications (data stays private and is not shared)
+- 📋 Keep track of medications in a personal dashboard
+- ✏️ Edit and manage medication dosages with tailored information
+- 🔔 Smart safety reminders, including missed-dose guidance and overdose prevention warnings

+📝 **NOTE:** Currently, users can only **add or remove** medications.
+Direct editing of medication names is intentionally restricted for safety reasons - the app relies on **exact medication names** to fetch accurate information, and free-text edits could lead to incorrect results.
+Full edit functionality will be introduced once JWT-based authentication is implemented.

+More features coming soon!

 ## What it does

 - Search medications using the OpenFDA API